 Schenk, who suffers from severe knee pain at times and refused to do pain management with opioids due to its addictive nature, was self-medicating with ibuprofen and starting to do irreparable harm to his liver when he stumbled on the medicinal properties of cannabis, and more specifically about cannabidiol or CBD.

 That had Schenk, who has recently organized a series of cannabis education events at the University of Waterloo school of pharmacy, wondering if a better model of service could be put in place in the local community.
-That’s when he and Ferguson partnered with The Clinic Network, which currently operates 10 medical marijuana centres across Canada, to bring a better model of care, research, education and advocacy in Waterloo.
+That’s when he and Ferguson partnered with The Clinic Network, which currently operates 10 medicinal cannabis centres across Canada, to bring a better model of care, research, education and advocacy in Waterloo.
 Called the Waterloo Medical Cannabis Clinic, it opens March 1 at 99 Northfield Dr. E., unit 204, in Waterloo.

 “I started to doing research and found there were lots of better models in Toronto and Hamilton,” said Schenk.
 “I was complaining and someone said start a different one, and I looked into it and researched larger, established clinics that would better service the community.